inferno-framework/inferno-core/docs/getting-started.md

 ### A Single Test Kit
-Most Test Kits are developed using the [Inferno Template repository](https://github.com/inferno-framework/inferno-template) which provides shell scripts for rapidly standing up an instance of Inferno for that Test Kit
+Most Test Kits are developed using the [Inferno Template repository](https://github.com/inferno-framework/inferno-template) which provides scripts for standing up an instance of Inferno to run a selected Test Kit.

 e.g. the [US Core Test Kit](https://github.com/inferno-framework/us-core-test-kit)